 A short sale may allow you to recover more quickly and even qualify for a mortgage sooner than if you go through foreclosure.
 Foreclosure, on the other hand, remains on your credit report for up to seven years, significantly impacting your ability to purchase another home in the future.

-Doctor Home offers homeowners a way out before foreclosure becomes a reality, providing a quick, fair cash sale to avoid lasting credit damage.
+Doctor Home offers homeowners a way to sell your home for cash before foreclosure becomes a reality, providing a quick, fair sale to avoid lasting credit damage.

 Selling a Home with Negative Equity